Risk management

 Risk description

-As part of realising Bilia’s strategic growth target, businesses are acquired.
-If the status of the acquired operations were to differ significantly from what was known before the acquisition, or if the integration of the operations would fail,
+As part of realising its strategic growth objectives, Bilia acquires operations.
+If the status of the acquired operations were to differ significantly from the situation known before the acquisition, or if integration of the operations were to fail, this could influence Bilia negatively.

 Opportunities and management